Mort

 Mort is a fantasy novel by British writer Terry Pratchett.
 Published in 1987, it is the fourth Discworld novel and the first to focus on the character Death, who only appeared as a side character in the previous novels.
-The title is the name of its main character, and is also a play on words: in French and Catalan, mort means "death", while in Romanian it means "dead".
-The French language edition is titled Mortimer, and the Catalan language edition is titled Morth.
+The title is the name of its main character, and is also a play on words: in French, mort means "death" or "dead"; the French-language edition is titled Mortimer.

 In 2004, Pratchett stated that Mort was the first Discworld novel with which he was "pleased", stating that in previous books, the plot had existed to support the jokes, but that in Mort, the plot was integral.